THE SYRIAN SERIES, DAY 6

 - MVP – The waiters at the Oriental

-It’s no coincidence that my trip highlight always involve interactions with the locals.
+It’s no coincidence that my trip highlight always involves interactions with the locals.

 A true wonder if the world in Palmyra!!
 Click to read.